orkes-io/docs/docs/introduction.md

 4. Financial transactions
 5. Distributed Transactions
 6. Human-centric business process automation
 7. Orchestrating Microservices (HTTP, background services, etc.)
 8. Orchestrating business logic across various cloud functions (AWS Lambda, GCP functions, etc.)
 9. Infrastructure Provisioning
 10. CICD Pipelines
-11. Long running processes and workflows
+11. Long-running processes and workflows
 12. Monitoring
 13. Distributed Transactions
 14. Localization Pipelines
 15. Content Management and Publishing Workflows

 ### What License does Conductor use?

 Netflix conductor is available under Apache 2.0 Open Source license.

 ### How can I run Conductor in production?

 Conductor can be deployed using various backend (Redis, MySQL, Postgres), and can be deployed in data centers as well as various clouds.

 ### What about scale?

-Conductor has been battle tested at Netflix at scale and uses Chaos engineering principles to build a robust, highly scalable system.
+Conductor has been battle-tested at Netflix at scale and uses Chaos engineering principles to build a robust, highly scalable system.